 - Wear a mask or face covering in campus buildings and on campus grounds;

-- Practice physical distancing of at least six feet between individuals;
+- Practice social or physical distancing of at least six feet between individuals;

 - Comply with local guidance on events and gatherings;